tushar5526/p5/README.rst

+check_tests folder contains all examples present at p5's read the docs.
 ```
 bash run_tests.sh
 ```

-Will run all example files one by one.
+Will run all examples in `check_tests` one by one.